Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 ### Roles

 Altinn Studio Apps will retrieve roles from Altinn II Administration.
 This will later could be expanded to other sources for roles.

 ### Scopes

-API Scopes are used in the solutions in some uses cases where organizations are authenticated through the external ID-Provider "MaskinPorten"
+API Scopes are used in the solutions in some uses cases where organizations are authenticated through the external ID-Provider "MaskinPorten" or when end users are accessing the apps through end-user-systems.

-The organization need to have been delegated scopes in MaskinPorten to do some specific operations.
+The scopes are used to control what the user can do on behalf of the user/organization.

-Scopes is always used together with the authorization rules.
+Scopes are always used together with the authorization rules for the specific app.

 #### Defined Scopes